Manufacturing-Consulting-Concepts/oktwah-py/README.md

 ## TODO ##

 - [ ] Build update feature that will pull in the latest release from github, update the oktwah application and restart the service.
-- [ ] Implement threading to ensure better system resource efficiency
 - [ ] Harden systemd configuration
 - [ ] Establish log file retention/rotation functionality
+- [ ] Have Oktwah provide json formatted application logs
+- [ ] Feature that uses the timestamp of the last log entry to determine where to start pulling logs from.
+This will prevent duplicate logs from being pulled in.